Family (Ba Jin novel): Comparative perspective

 Family mentions many of the books and authors which inflamed the young protagonists, giving a vivid picture of intellectual life in a provincial capital.
 The tone and theme was influenced by works that also influenced many Chinese authors of Ba Jin's generation, for instance A Doll's House by Henrik Ibsen, about the fate of a woman trapped in the physical and social structures of her marriage.
 Family is often compared to the 18th-century novel, Dream of the Red Chamber, a richly poetic and tragic chronicle of the life of a prominent family living within a great house.
 Though he did not mention it as a model, Ba Jin, like all educated Chinese of his time, had been familiar with the work from his youth.
 Where the earlier work is fatalistic and told with philosophical allegory, however, the young heroes of Family leaves home to pursue lives of worldly engagement.

 Reception

 Mei Han, author of the "Family" entry in The Facts on File Companion to the World Novel: 1900 to the Present, said that the most "moving" portions of Family were the deaths of Mingfeng, Mei, and Ruijue.

+Diana Lary of the University of British Columbia stated that "Sadly, there is no good translation of the novels in English", referring to the entire Turbulent Stream trilogy.